 Our facilities and online stores includes body care, makeup and facial care products that include a selection of all-natural products that contain organic ingredients.
 One of our most popular facial care products is The Body Deli’s Radiance Enzyme Superfood Peel, which contains probiotics, plant enzymes, and Vitamin C for younger, more elastic skin.

 While there are good and bad aspects of natural skin care, it is important to remember to get advice from a skin care specialist first.
-If you’re in the Santa Monica or Portland area, book a consultation with Skin by Lovely to find out your best options for achieving healthy, glowing skin.
+If you’re in the Lake Oswego, Santa Monica or Portland area, book a consultation with Skin by Lovely to find out your best options for achieving healthy, glowing skin.